-There are special religious programs conducted in the Maligawa on every Full Moon Poya day where large numbers participate.
+There are special religious programmes conducted in the Maligawa on every Full Moon Poya day where large numbers of devotees participate.
 Apart from these daily, weekly and monthly ceremonies, there are four major ceremonies held every year.
 They are Aluth Sahal Mangallaya, Avurudu Mangallaya, Esala Mangallaya, Karthika Mangallaya.
 Of these, the most important is the Esala Mangallaya.

 The relic is also one of the 80 treasures featured on Around the World in 80 Treasures series presented by Dan Cruickshank.